-Soft and fluffy blueberry muffins loaded with fresh and plump blueberries and topped with a sugary buttery crumb topping.
+Soft and fluffy blueberry muffins loaded with fresh and plump blueberries, lemon zest and topped with a sugary buttery crumb topping.

 If there were a choice, I would choose crumb topping every time.

-Blueberry muffins are such a fun and easy thing to make with kids too, you really cant screw up muffins.
-Well, I shouldn’t say you cant because I’ve definitely had my fair share of muffin mishaps.
+Blueberry muffins are such a fun and easy thing to make with kids too, you really cant screw these up.
+Well, I shouldn’t say you can’t because I’ve definitely had my fair share of muffin mishaps.

-Right now you can get your hands on pounds upon pounds of delicious, fresh (and cheap) berries.
-I stockpiled on blueberries and decided to make some extra special, extra yummy, extra crumbly topped blueberry muffins.
+Right now you can get your hands on pounds upon pounds of delicious, fresh (and cheap) blueberries.
+I stockpiled so I could make a big old batch of these extra special, extra yummy, extra crumbly blueberry muffins.

-Here are my tips for the perfect, big muffin top, muffins.
+Here are my tips for the perfect, big muffin top, blueberry muffins.

 - Start the oven off at a high temperature, 425 degrees seems to work best for me